 Socket builds security infrastructure for the internet.
 Developers depend on Socket to prevent malicious open source dependencies from infiltrating their apps.
 Socket dramatically improves your open source security posture by detecting and blocking the attacks that teams don't expect – malware, hidden code, typo-squatting, and more.
 Socket improves security outcomes and reduces work for security teams by surfacing actionable security information directly to developers so they are empowered to make better decisions.

-works at Socket
+How engineering works at Socket

 How are the teams structured?